-JPLFP applications for eligible employees newly hired to the NYCDOE at end of Spring 2021 or for the 2021-2022 school year should be submitted by November 15, 2021.
+JPLFP application for eligible employees newly hired to the NYCDOE for the 2021-2022 school year has closed as of November 15, 2021.

 The Jose P. Loan Forgiveness Program for Occupational and Physical Therapists, newly hired to the New York City Department of Education, offers New York State licensed occupational and physical therapists the opportunity to have up to $24,000 of student loans repaid.
 This program serves to increase the number of licensed personnel serving in the neediest geographic areas of the New York City public schools.